-Heritage Seeds has a long, proud history with the initiative and has been an important part of its success.
-Since 1992, Heritage Seeds has worked closely with SARDI to help ensure new varieties are developed based on market requirements, so only the best are chosen for commercial release.
-Following the withdrawal of the NSW DPI from lucerne breeding, SARDI is the only program with the resources and ability to deliver the most widely adaptable and thoroughly tested lucerne varieties in Australia.
+Barenbrug has a long, proud history with the program and has been an important part of its success.
+Since 1992, Barenbrug has worked closely with SARDI to help ensure new varieties are developed based on market requirements, so only the best are chosen for commercial release.

 SARDI's industry-leading research and development facilities are like no other.
 Every year, over 50 new lines are tested using a network of up to 40 locations.
-After 6-7 years of continuous trialling in harsh, real farm situations, the best of these lines are selected from the field and subjected to intensive disease and pest resistance screening, before being incorporated into a new variety.
+After 6 - 7 years of continuous trialling in harsh, real farm situations, the best of these lines are selected from the field and subjected to intensive disease and pest resistance screening, before being incorporated into a new variety.

 Crucial to the success of a lucerne cultivar is choosing one that has been developed for the unique Australian environment.
 Many other varieties are bred overseas where environmental conditions, pests, disease strains and management practices are very different.
 While some are subjected to localised trialling, many have limited (if any) testing in this country.

-The years of commitment by both SARDI and Heritage Seeds has resulted in the collection of an extensive pool of outstanding lucerne genetics.
-These varieties are uniquely placed and broadly adaptable, offering proven performance, grazing persistence, and pest and disease resistance, making them the number one choice for Australian farmers.
+The years of commitment by both SARDI and Barenbrug has resulted in the collection of an extensive pool of outstanding lucerne genetics.
+These broadly adaptable varieties are uniquely placed offering proven performance, grazing persistence, and pest and disease resistance, making them the number one choice for Australian farmers.

-The Heritage Seeds-SARDI breeding program produces lucerne varieties that can offer:
+The Barenbrug SARDI breeding program produces lucerne varieties that can offer: